Ureteric Injury

 • Injury to ureter with Urological surgery can cause this: Ureteroscopy.

-• End-result is loss of renal function.
+• End-result is loss of renal function and an ICU stay.

-• An end to end anastomosis can be considered in the mid ureter.
+• An end-to-end anastomosis can be considered in the mid ureter.

 • A pelvi-ureteric junction repair in higher ureteric strictures.